-- ☐ There are no settings for the NetBEUI protocol. - 1 Access the [Printers and Faxes] window from [Start] on the taskbar. - 2 Click the icon of the printer you want to use.
-On the [File] menu, click [Properties]. - Click the [Ports] tab, and then click [Configure Port].
+- ☐ There are no settings for the NetBEUI protocol. - 1 Access the [Printers and Faxes] window from [Start] on the taskbar. - 2 Click the [Ports] tab, and then click [Configure Port].

 The [Port Settings] dialog box appears

 - For TCP/IP protocol, you can configure Parallel Printing, Recovery Printing and Timeout Settings. - For IPP, you can configure User Settings, Proxy Settings and Timeout Settings.